HavenlyECO/pr/README.md

 Continuous numeric features like ERA, SLG and line delta are automatically standardized during training to improve optimizer convergence.
+During training, probability quality is reported using AUC and Brier score rather than simple accuracy.

 The ``live_features.py`` module introduces an ``InningDifferentialTracker`` utility for live play.
 It records the run differential at the end of each